AhmedProj/ParallelComputing/README.md

 2. GPU device since first computations en Llama needs it.

-## Steps tu use our package in Linux system
+## Steps to use our package in Linux system

 1. To use our package you have first to clone the repository :